 Check out our March 2020 BLAst newsletter – the first of our 2020 season.
 Another boat launch update, a reminder about your 2020 fees, a note about our new logo, and much more!!

 FOCA membership is now available to BLA members not already with FOCA through their road association.
-For a small annual fee of $3.50 added to your normal BLA membership dues you can join FOCA and take advantage of their many benefits (like discounts on cottage insurance, magazines, and much much more).
+For a small annual fee of $4 (increased in March 2020 from $3.50) added to your normal BLA membership dues you can join FOCA and take advantage of their many benefits (like discounts on cottage insurance, magazines, and much much more).
 Check out this 2-page document for a quick overview of why you should support FOCA along with a summary of the resources and benefits available to members.
 For more details visit FOCA’s Benefits section of their website.

 See our Membership page for more details on how to pay your BLA fees.